 When it comes to performance, Endeavor is not lagging behind its competitors.
-Built with 20 to 60X magnification, spotting your subject will be a walk in the park.
+Built with 20 to 60X magnification, spotting the bird at the distant bird feeder will be a walk in the park.
 In addition, its 82mm objective lens is more than enough to provide you images with superior brightness and accuracy even in low light conditions.
 Aside from this, its lenses are also multi-coated to provide more realistic colors.

 When buying this product, you also get to avail some of the accessories that you will need such as hard case and a tripod for stability.

 - Large 82mm lens for brighter images even in dim light